noisebridge/rfid-access-control/software/firmware/README.md

 -------------------------
 A checklist:

-   o Choose default baudrate and compile-time defines in Makefile. o First time set-up of Atmega8: `make fuse` o Writing EEPROM settings (default name and baudrate): `make eeprom-flash`
+    - Choose default baudrate and compile-time defines in Makefile.

+    - First time set-up of Atmega8: `make fuse`

+    - Writing EEPROM settings (default name and baudrate): `make eeprom-flash` (you typically want to do that only once, later these settings can be changed via the terminal)

-     (you typically want to do that only once, later these settings can be changed via the terminal) o General compiling and flashing: `make flash` o Connect to the terminal with a terminal program (e.g. `minicom`), test connected LEDs, buzzer, LCD etc. using the terminal interface and that RFID reader and/or keypad return data. o Optional: Test line speed as described above to optimize for your setup.
+    - General compiling and flashing: `make flash`

+    - Connect to the terminal with a terminal program (e.g. `minicom`), test connected LEDs, buzzer, LCD etc. using the terminal interface and that RFID reader and/or keypad return data.

+    - Optional: Test line speed as described above to optimize for your setup.
-     Note, inputs from RFID or keypad are fine with lower speeds (300 or 600 baud), thus more resilient to long cables; if you have an LCD connected, you might want more for more 'snappy' user-interaction. o Choose a name for the terminal to be used in your system.
+      Note, inputs from RFID or keypad are fine with lower speeds (300 or 600 baud), thus more resilient to long cables; if you have an LCD connected, you might want more for more 'snappy' user-interaction.

+    - Choose a name for the terminal to be used in your system.
 That way, the host-software can distinguish the terminals no matter what serial line they are connected to.
 Use descriptive names, e.g. 'Gate Downstairs' or 'Elevator-3rd-floor'.
 The command to use is `N<name>`, see serial protocol description; you need to set it twice to store permanently.
-     Check the current name with the lowercase `n` command. o Optionally check the contents of the eeprom if you are
+      Check the current name with the lowercase `n` command.

+    - Optionally check the contents of the eeprom if you are
       curious: `make read-eeprom`
       The first 32 bytes are reserved for the name, followed by the baudrate.

 Hacking in progress: